tektoncd/dashboard/README.md

 ### Which version should I use?

+It is strongly recommended to use the v0.6.1.2 release for Tekton Pipelines v0.11.x (can display components from Tekton Triggers 0.4.x).
+This is an important security release.

+The following versions should be considered for development or isolated usage only!

-- Use the v0.6.1 release for Tekton Pipelines v0.11.x (can display components from Tekton Triggers 0.4.x)
+- Use the v0.6.1.1 release for Tekton Pipelines v0.11.x (can display components from Tekton Triggers 0.4.x)
 - Use the v0.6.0 release for Tekton Pipelines v0.11.x (can display components from Tekton Triggers 0.3.x)
 - Use the v0.5.3 release for Tekton Pipelines v0.10.x (can display components from Tekton Triggers 0.3.x)
 - Use the v0.5.2 release for Tekton Pipelines v0.10.x (can display components from Tekton Triggers 0.2.x)